TheCompleteZygarde/domrand_mobile/README.md

 An app for randomizing cards for a game of [Dominion](https://en.wikipedia.org/wiki/Dominion_%28card_game%29).

-You can download the program from the releases tab on the right.
+You can download the program from the releases tab, download the apk from the latest release.

 ## About